Skip to main content

 You can control the sort direction using ASC (ascending) or DESC (descending):

-This orders the course catalog so classes with the most credits appear first.
+This orders the catalog so the most expensive items appear first.

 tip